Quansight-Labs/ndindex/docs/indexing-guide/index.md

 So the following are always true about any index:

-- An index on an array always produces a new array with the same dtype (unless it raises `IndexError`).
+- **An index on an array always produces a new array with the same dtype (unless it raises `IndexError`).**

-- Each element of the new array corresponds to some element of the original array.
+- **Each element of the new array corresponds to some element of the original array.**

-- These elements are chosen by their position in the original array only.
+- **These elements are chosen by their position in the original array only.
-  Their values are irrelevant.
+  Their values are irrelevant.**

-- As such, the same index applied to any other array with the same shape will produce an array with the exact same resulting shape with elements in the exact same corresponding places.
+- **As such, the same index applied to any other array with the same shape will produce an array with the exact same resulting shape with elements in the exact same corresponding places.**

-To be sure, it is possible to *construct* indices that choose specific elements based on their values.
-A common example of this is masks (i.e., [boolean array indices](boolean-array-indices)), such as `a[a > 0]`, which selects all the elements of `a` that are greater than zero.
-However, the resulting index *itself* does not depend on values. `a > 0` is simply an array of booleans.
-It could be reused for any other array with the same shape as `a`, and it would select elements from the exact same positions.

 The full range of valid indices allow generating more or less arbitrary new arrays whose elements come from the indexed array `a`.
 In practice, the most